shahanakattil/ai-in-a-day/03-knowledge-mining/2b-semantic-query-and-return-semantic-answer.md

    ![Semantic search](media/lab2b-ssp16.png)

-   >**Note**: If you face an issue that request failed with 401 Forbidden or 403 Forbidden, this might caused due to passing invalid authentication credentials or invalid api-key.
+   >**Note**: If you face an issue that request failed with 401 Forbidden or 403 Forbidden errod, this might caused due to passing invalid authentication credentials or invalid api-key.